Prince781/Snakes/README.md

 Snakes
 ======

-A minimalistic 2D game, modelled somewhat after the original 1970 arcade video game, Snake.
+A minimalistic 2D game using HTML5, modelled somewhat after the original 1970 arcade video game, Snake.

 Some history of the game can be found at http://en.wikipedia.org/wiki/Snake_%28video_game%29